Asian stocks fell ahead of the US inflation test - ExBulletin

-SYDNEY, Jan.
-10 (Reuters) – Asian stock markets died out on Monday as investors count back to another read on US inflation that may well seal an anticipated Federal Reserve rate hike, boosting bond yields and punishing technological actions.
+SYDNEY: Asian stock markets were muted on Monday as investors count back to another reading on U.S. inflation that may well seal an anticipated Federal Reserve rate hike, boosting bond yields and punishing tech stocks.

 The explosion in coronavirus cases around the world also threatens to dampen consumer spending and growth just as the Fed considers turning off liquidity taps, difficult timing for markets addicted to endless cheap money. .